What Providers Wish Parents Knew.....

 That just because we are home with our children doesn't mean they get so much more attention than a mother working outside of the home.
 I may see them all day but many times they come second to the children in care, there are definitely days when I go until close without getting an opportunity to hold my toddler other than for routine care.

 That it isn't fair to us to request a sibling discount.
-Your newest addition to my daycare isn't going to receive less care, less food, less activities, etc while in my care.
+Your newest addition to my daycare isn't going to receive less care, less food, fewer activities, etc while in my care.

 I don't like it when parents complain about their daycare fees, and the rules regarding my fees..... when they live in a huge expensive home and are driving a brand new shiny convertible purchased just 'for fun.'
 I'm sorry they have bills and expenses but so do I and if they don't like my daycare fees and rules regarding fees, they shouldn't enroll with me in the first place.